MMuyideen/AzureCloudopsChallenge/Week1/README.md

 ## Static Website Hosting on Azure and implement CICD

-I wrote about my challenges and improvements made in this [blog post](blog.mmuyideen.xyz).
+I wrote about my challenges and improvements made in this <a href="blog.mmuyideen.xyz">blog post</a>

 <img src="Architecturediagram.png" alt="Archtecture diagram">